cheekychops/supermarket/README.md

 * IllegalArgumentException can occur if an attempt to add a line item wih a weight for a product that doesn't require it, or if the weight is not supplied and it is required.
 * The Money abstraction does not include a currency, this could be added.
+* Now there are two types of Offer - DiscountOffer and MultiBuyOffer